 Turkey vultures were caught in a baited walk-in trap and a ladder trap.
 Here, Yvette Hernandez holds a bird while Terra Kelly prepares to draw a blood sample that will be used to determine lead exposure.

 WHC Research Explores Influence of Hunting on Lead Exposure in Scavenging Birds

-The second study found that lead exposure in both golden eagles and turkey vultures declined significantly after the ban was implemented.
-While spent lead ammunition in carrion poses a significant risk of lead exposure to scavenging wildlife, our results indicate that hunter compliance with the new regulations was sufficient to reduce lead exposure in scavenging birds at our study sites.
+The second study found that lead exposure in both golden eagles and turkey vultures declined significantly in the first year after the 2008 ban was implemented.
+While spent lead ammunition in carrion poses a significant risk of lead exposure to scavenging wildlife, our results indicate that the new regulations were sufficient to reduce lead exposure in golden eagles and vultures at our two study sites.

 Dr. Terra Kelly, a doctoral student in epidemiology at UC Davis, is primary lead author on both studies and she conducted her research under the direction of Dr. Christine Kreuder Johnson.